flattiverse/connector-csharp/IMPLEMENTERS.md

 * `0x60` is admin-only and rejects `GameMode == Mission` with `0x39 TournamentModeNotAllowedGameException`.
 * `0x61`, `0x62`, and `0x63` are admin-only tournament lifecycle actions.
 * `0x64` is admin-only, filters server-side to account statuses `user` and `reoptin`, orders by `lower(name), id`, and returns connector-style account snapshots for tournament configuration UIs.
+* `0x65`, `0x66`, and `0x67` are admin-only galaxy ACL actions.
+* `0x65` accepts `kind = 0x01` for the player ACL and `kind = 0x04` for the admin ACL.
+Other values are rejected as invalid arguments.
+* `0x65` returns connector-style account snapshots for the requested ACL list, ordered by `lower(name), id`.
+* `0x66` rejects nonexistent accounts with `0x13 SpecifiedElementNotFoundGameException`.
+* Empty ACL lists keep the corresponding login kind open to all accounts; non-empty lists turn that login kind into a whitelist.
 * XML semantics, whitelists, validation rules, and examples are intentionally documented in [MAPEDITORS.md](MAPEDITORS.md), not duplicated here.

 ### Player Commands